Water Security for all Australians

 - water to protect the environment.

 The Association has produced two discussion papers on the topic, the original 2016 paper and a discussion paper that was discussed at Ozwater’17.

 The discussion papers highlight the issues and provide information for discussion on ways forward.

-The discussion paper discusses the work that has been completed and is currently being done for the purpose of securing water.
-Some of the key work has included;
+The discussion papers discuss the work that has been completed and is currently being done for the purpose of securing water.
+Some of the key work has included:

 - Commonwealth Government – National Water Initiative